-The Indianapolis STEM Teacher Residency (ISTR) program seeks individuals without extensive teaching experience who possess a strong academic and/or professional background in a STEM field and are interested in pursuing a career in secondary (Grades 5-12) science or mathematics teaching.
+Have you wondered how to become a teacher in Indiana?
+We have the answer!
+Purdue University’s Indianapolis STEM Teacher Residency (ISTR) program seeks individuals without extensive teaching experience who possess a strong academic and/or professional background in a STEM field and are interested in pursuing a career in secondary (Grades 5-12) science or mathematics teaching.

-ISTR is a partnership between Indianapolis Public Schools (IPS) and Purdue University that aims to strengthen the educational outcomes of students in one of the largest urban school districts in Indiana by preparing culturally competent, highly qualified teachers who will elevate student achievement in middle and high school science, technology, engineering, and mathematics.
+ISTR is a partnership between Indianapolis Public Schools (IPS) and Purdue University that aims to strengthen the educational outcomes of students in one of the largest urban school districts in Indiana by preparing culturally competent, highly qualified STEM teachers who will elevate student achievement in middle and high school science, technology, engineering, and mathematics.
 ISTR candidates will develop enhanced knowledge, skills, and dispositions for integrating engineering and technology design into science, mathematics, and/or computer science instruction through project-based, inquiry-oriented approaches.

 Get paid to go to school.

 Participants selected for the ISTR program will be provided a stipend ($46,500 in three payments of $15,500 over 18 months) in the form of a forgivable loan to cover full tuition and fee payments plus financial assistance with living expenses.
 In return for the stipend, participants must commit to a three-year teaching position with IPS.

 While participating in the ISTR program, participants will earn an Interdisciplinary Masters of Science in Secondary STEM Education with Initial Licensure while also earning credits for the K-12 Integrated STEM Education Graduate Certificate.